Gas Leaf Blower Ban in US States and Cities

 • Statewide: Maryland counties, including Montgomery, are actively moving towards banning gas-powered leaf blowers, emphasizing environmental benefits.

-• General Discussion: Maryland cities are promoting electric alternatives to gas-powered leaf blowers, highlighting environmental and health benefits.
+• General Discussion: Maryland cities promote electric alternatives to gas-powered leaf blowers, highlighting environmental and health benefits.

 Massachusetts